msavin/Parrot/README.md

 // URL becomes: http://localhost:3000/#/a=1/b=2
 ```

 Finally, you can use Parrot just for the parameters and not for the callbacks.
-At that point, it becomes like `Session` except the data is stored on the URL instead of just in memory.
+At that point, it becomes like `Session` except the key/value pairs are stored on the URL instead of just in memory.

 # How To Go Places